tomaszrudnik/soc-home-lab/detections/authentication/logic.md

 ## Dashboard — Authentication Abuse (Evidence)

-The following dashboard panels provide SOC L1 analysts with situational awareness and triage context for Windows authentication abuse detections (4624/4625).
+The screenshots below show key panels from the SOC L1 dashboard used for monitoring and triaging Windows authentication abuse activity based on EventCodes 4624 and 4625.

-### Failed Logons by Host (4625)
+These panels provide:

-This panel highlights hosts generating high volumes of failed authentication attempts and serves as an entry point for authentication abuse investigation.
+- visibility into hosts generating high volumes of failed logons (4625)
+- contextual support for authentication abuse triage

 ![Failed Logons by Host (4625) — overview](../../docs/screenshots/splunk/dashboard_authentication_4624_4625/panel_failures_by_host.png)